-Docket No. 980001-EI March 1998
+Docket No. 030001-EI March 2003

-Justification for Confidentiality of January, 1998 Report: Tampa Electric Company
+Justification for Confidentiality of January 2003 Report: Tampa Electric Company

 FORM LINE(S) COLUMN RATIONALE

-423-1(a) 1 - 28 н (1)
+423-1(a) (Page 1 of 3) 1 - 25 Н (1)

-423-1(a) 1 - 28 I (2)
+423-1(a) (Page 1 of 3) 1 - 25 I (2)

-423-1(a) 1 - 28 J (2)
+423-1(a) (Page 1 of 3) 1 - 25 J (2)

-423-1(a) 1 - 28 К (2)
+423-1(a) (Page 1 of 3) 1 - 25 K (2)

-423-1(a) 1 - 28 L (2)
+423-1(a) (Page 1 of 3) 1 - 25 L (2)

-423-1(a) 1 - 28 м (2), (3)
+423-1(a) (Page 1 of 3) 1 - 25 M (2), (3)

-423-1(a) 1 - 28 N (2), (4)
+423-1(a) (Page 1 of 3) 1 - 25 N (2), (4)

-423-1(a) 1 - 28 0 (2)
+423-1(a) (Page 1 of 3) 1 - 25 Ο (2)

 (1) This information is contractual information which, if made public, "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
-Section 366.093(3)(c , Fla.
+Section 366.093(3)(d), Fla.
 Stat.
 The information shows the price which Tampa Electric has paid for No. 2 fuel oil per barrel for specific shipments from specific suppliers.
 This information would allow suppliers to compare an individual supplier's price with the market "for that date of delivery" and thereby determine the contract pricing formula between Tampa Electric and that supplier.

-Disclosure of the invoice price would allow suppliers to determine the contract price formula of their competitors.
+"Disclosure of the invoice price would allow suppliers to determine the contract price formula of their competitors.
 The knowledge of each other's prices would give suppliers information with which to actually control the pricing in No. 2 oil by either all quoting a particular price or adhering to a price offered by a major supplier.
 This could reduce or eliminate any opportunity for a major buyer, like Tampa Electric, to use its market presence to gain price concessions from any individual supplier.
 The end result is reasonably likely to be increased No. 2 fuel oil prices and, therefore, increased electric rates.

-(2) The contract data found in Columns I through O are algebraic functions of Column H. Thus, the publication of these columns together, or independently, could allow a supplier to derive the invoice price of No. 2 oil paid by Tampa Electric.

-- (3) For fuel that does not meet contract requirements, Tampa Electric may reject the shipment, or accept the shipment and apply a quality adjustment.
+- (2) The contract data found in Columns I through O are algebraic functions of Column H. Thus, the publication of these columns together, or independently, could allow a supplier to derive the invoice price of No. 2 oil paid by Tampa Electric. - (3) For fuel that does not meet contract requirements, Tampa Electric may reject the shipment, or accept the shipment and apply a quality adjustment.
 This is, in effect, a pricing term which is as important as the price itself and is therefore confidential for the reasons stated in paragraph (1) relative to price concessions. - (4) This column is as important as H from a confidentiality standpoint because of the relatively few times that there are quality or discount adjustments.
 That is, Column N will equal Column H most of the time.
 Consequently, it needs to be protected for the same reason as set forth in paragraph (1).